'Damn Yankees!' star Tab Hunter dead at 86

 Hunter was prompted to go public about his sexuality after his partner of more than 30 years, Allan Glaser, told him someone was writing a tell-all book about Hunter.

-"I thought, 'Look, get it from the horse's mouth and not from some horse's ass after I'm dead and gone,'" Hunter told THR's Scott Feinberg in 2015.
+"I thought, 'Look, get it from the horse's mouth and not from some horse's ass after I'm dead and gone,'" Hunter told The Hollywood Reporter's Scott Feinberg in 2015.
 "I didn't want someone putting a spin on my life."

+At the height of his popularity, Hunter was plagued by rumors that he was gay.

+"I never mentioned my sexuality to Warner Bros. at all and they never mentioned it to me, thank God," the actor said in 2015.